ThijmenGThN/next-leaflet/README.md

 nano .env
 ```

-3. Install the required dependencies, yarn is recommend but you can also use npm.
+3. Install the required dependencies, by default we do this with yarn.
 ```
 yarn install
 ```